Dymatize Elite Fusion 7 supplement review

 - Micellar casein

-- Hydrolyzed Whey
+- Hydrolyzed whey

-Protein sources are shown.
+Protein sources are presented.

 Finally, this supplement also contains Vitamin C, Vitamin B6, B12 and some digestive enzymes, which is good.

 We won't go into further detail on the list of ingredients, which is already long, but if you have any questions just use the comments area below.

 Each dose of this supplement weighs 45.4g and provides 23g of protein, in addition to 12g of carbohydrates and 5g of fat.

 This means that Dymatize's Elite Fusion 7 is a protein supplement with a protein content of just 52.27%, that is, only half of it is protein.

 It is slightly higher than Syntha-6 of BSN in protein terms, but it is still a very low value for a supplement of this type.